LoicBersier/xbst/readme.md

   [OUTPUT]  Output folder for the database and converted musics [default: ./output]

 Options:
-  -b, --bitrate <BITRATE>  Bitrate for the output [default: 192] -h, --help               Print help
+  -b, --bitrate <BITRATE>  Bitrate for the output [default: 128] -c, --codec <CODEC>      Codec to use for conversion [default: wmav2] [possible values: wmav1, wmav2] -h, --help               Print help
   -V, --version            Print version
 ```

 ## Known issues

-- The progress bar on soundtrack other than the first one doesn't progress
+- The progress bar on soundtrack other than the first one doesn't progress.
 - Some files, once converted, are quieter than usual?
+- When using wmav1, some audio files might sounds absolute ass.
 - Untested with a large library, probably has issues?
-- Code is poo poo
+- Code is poo poo :(